What is the Virtual Mental Wealth Hub?

 The hub is a collaboration between stakeholders in Trafford to provide a single point of access which will link and signpost to information, advice and guidance relating to anxiety and mental health needs in Trafford.

-The information is intended for schools, families and young people, but professionals should also find useful resources here.
+The information is intended for schools, families and young people, but other professionals should also find useful resources here.

 If you cannot find links, advice or guidance around a particular issue relating to mental health and anxiety, please e-mail firstname.lastname@example.org and we will do our best to include it.